 Watering restrictions are enforced year-round and violators will be fined.
 No warnings are given for violation of lawn watering restrictions.

-Exemptions from the odd/even watering requirements are available for items such as new sod or landscaping.
+Exemptions from the odd/even watering requirements are available for items such as new sod or landscaping for 30 days once per year.
 Other exemption requests are granted on a case-by-case basis.

 Private wells are exempt from the City ordinance.
 Activities such as play toys, car washing and hand watering of flower beds are also exempt, as long as the activity is attended.

-Contact the City’s environmental coordinator for more information about the City's lawn watering ordinance.
+Contact the City’s Sustainability Coordinator for more information about the City's lawn watering ordinance.